zendesk/10M-Docker-Images/base/README.md

 This is the master branch of the tree, all other images inherit from it either directly or by cascade inheritance.

 Any change here should cause a cascade rebuild of the entire tree.

+In the future we might want to try building from coreos or another minimal image instead of ubuntu.